 Find the book on Amazon.

-3. Treatment Planning From a Reality Therapy Perspective – Michael Fulkerson
+3. Treatment Planning with Choice Theory and Reality Therapy – Michael Fulkerson

-This book provides a primer for therapists wishing to create treatment plans in line with the Reality Therapy perspective.
+The book is a primer for therapists wishing to create treatment plans in line with the Reality Therapy perspective.

-Michael Fulkerson provides a valuable and practical guide that enables therapists to integrate theory and practice with their clients.
+Michael Fulkerson provides a valuable and practical guide that enables therapists to integrate choice theory/reality therapy with traditional treatment plans.